 The personal security records required under Rule 204A-1 are intended as a means of bringing inappropriate trading practices to light.
 It requires, among other things, an access person to report to the Compliance team a list of reportable securities in which he or she has a beneficial ownership and report transactions in reportable securities to the Compliance team.
+This section of the Code of Ethics applies to access persons and his/her immediate family.
 (Italicized terms are defined below.)